lsadouk/imbalanced_regression/README.md

-# imbalanced_regression
-A cost-sensitive learning approach and evalutation strategies for handling regression under imbalanced domains
+# A cost-sensitive learning approach and evalutation strategies for handling regression under imbalanced domains

 Welcome.
 This repository contains the data and scripts comprising the 'A Novel Cost-sensitive Algorithm and New Evaluation Strategies for Regression in Imbalanced Domains'.